-An attacker enumerates the MX records for a given via a DNS query.
+An adversary enumerates the MX records for a given via a DNS query.
 This type of information gathering returns the names of mail servers on the network.
-Mail servers are often not exposed to the Internet but are located within the DMZ of a network protected by a Firewall.
+Mail servers are often not exposed to the Internet but are located within the DMZ of a network protected by a firewall.
 A side effect of this configuration is that enumerating the MX records for an organization my reveal the IP address of the firewall or possibly other internal systems.
 Attackers often resort to MX record enumeration when a DNS Zone Transfer is not possible.

 A command-line utility or other application capable of sending requests to the DNS server is necessary.

 This table specifies different individual consequences associated with the attack pattern.
 The Scope identifies the security property that is violated, while the Impact describes the negative technical impact that arises if an adversary succeeds in their attack.
 The Likelihood provides information about how likely the specific consequence is expected to be seen relative to the other consequences in the list.
 For example, there may be high likelihood that a pattern will be used to achieve a certain impact, but a low likelihood that it will be exploited to achieve a different impact.